MafiaCoconut/Monstrino/monstrino-docs/dev-notes/ai/ai-command-schema.md

 :::note
 `is_final` enables **multi-step reasoning pipelines**.

-When `is_final: false`, the orchestrator should execute the command, observe the result, and continue the conversation with the model.
+When `is_final: false`, the Use Case executes the requested action, injects the result into context, and calls the model again.
-When `is_final: true`, processing is complete and the result can be passed to the consumer.
+When `is_final: true`, processing is complete and the result is written to the modality row.
 :::

+A maximum of **4 action calls** are permitted per job.
+Exceeding this limit sets `failure_code = max_steps_exceeded` and terminates the job.

 ---

 ## Multi-Step Flow Example

 ```
-Model returns:  { "command": "extract_entities", "params": {...}, "is_final": false }
-    → orchestrator executes extract_entities
-    → result is passed back to the model as context

-Model returns:  { "command": "validate_fields", "params": {...}, "is_final": false }
+Model returns:  { "status": "request_action", "requested_action": { "action_name": "catalog_search_characters", ... } }
-    → orchestrator executes validate_fields
+    → Use Case validates action_name is in allowlist
+    → calls catalog-api-service
-    → result is passed back to the model as context
+    → result injected into conversation context

-Model returns:  { "command": "finalize", "params": { "result": {...} }, "is_final": true }
+Model returns:  { "status": "final", "final_payload": { "characters": [...], "confidence": 0.96 } }
+    → Use Case validates structured output
-    → orchestrator returns final result to the caller
+    → result written to ai_text_job, orchestration_status = completed
 ```

 ---